wqking/eventpp/readme.md

 ## Facts and features

 1. Supports nested event.
-A listener can dispatch event, add other listeners, when capturing an event.
+A listener can dispatch event, append/prepend/insert/remove other listeners, when capturing an event.
 2. Thread safe.
 3. Requires C++ 11 (tested with MSVC 2017, MSVC 2015, MinGW (Msys) gcc 7.2, and Ubuntu gcc 5.4).
 4. Header only, no source file, no need to build.
 5. Template based, less runtime overhead.
 6. Backed by unit tests.
 7. Written in portable and standard C++.
 (I'm not a C++ standard expert so if you find any non-standard code or undefined behavior please let me know.)
-8. Doesn't depend any other libraries.
+8. Doesn't depend on any other libraries.
 9. Namespace: `eventpp`.

 ## License